|Autumn couscous, photo by Mary DeTurris Poust|

-What I especially love is that this recipe is perfect for the autumn season, combining cranberries, apples and almonds, all of which I happened to have on hand.
-Well, I was a little short on dried cranberries, so I added some raisins to make up the difference.
+What I especially love is that this recipe is perfect for this time of year -- it combines cranberries, apples and almonds -- and yet it's a little off the beaten recipe path.
 The result was a truly delicious room temperature or cool couscous side dish.
+(I supplemented with raisins since I didn't have enough dried cranberries, and it was still delicious.)
 I even had the chance to use some of the fresh rosemary and thyme growing in pots on the deck before a frost finishes them off.
 And see how pretty it is?
 I snapped that photo before digging in.

 Here's Giada's recipe: